A plush white coat, highly intelligent, athletic, and an all-around remarkable breed; the white German shepherd has a good pedigree.

-Their strength, loyalty and protection is what makes this breed a very desirable hard-working dog breed which has been used in both the police and military force.
+Their strength, loyalty, and protection are what make this breed a very desirable hard-working dog breed which has been used in both the police and military force.

 Classified as a large dog breed, they stand tall at 22 to 26 inches at the shoulder.
 Again, females usually stand a little shorter than the males coming in between 22 to 24 inches.